tzmt/zp-house-systems/readme.txt

 Contributors: isabel104
 Requires at least: 4.3
 Tested up to: 4.6.1
-Stable tag: 0.4
+Stable tag: 1.0
 License: GNU Version 2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set a desired house system for ZodiacPress birth reports.
-Adds House Comparisons to Birth Report to compare birth planets in multiple house systems.
+Set a desired house system for the ZodiacPress Birth Report.
+Also lets you add House Comparisons to the Birth Report to compare birth planets in multiple house systems.

 == Changelog ==